Rss Feed

-A Glimpse of Metropolitan Theater
+A Glimpse of Manila Metropolitan Theater

 You may be passing by her everyday.
 She, who was a victim and managed to survive the war.
 She, who was a witness to the bombings, powerful calamities, and countless demonstrations.
 She, who stood still amid the ever changing cityscape of Manila.
 She, who was neglected and forgotten.
 The classic and beautiful Manila Metropolitan Theater.

-Metropolitan Theater, old yet still beautiful
+The old yet still beautiful Manila Metropolitan Theater

 A landmark on her own right, the Manila Metropolitan Theater or simply the MET was designed by the great Filipino architect Juan Arellano, the same man who designed the Manila Central Post Office Building and Jones Bridge.